Eckersleyful/solita-exercise/README.md

 3:

-  Navigate to the project root where the Maven pom.xml resides and in a terminal of your choice run:
+  Navigate to the backend project root where the Maven pom.xml resides and in a terminal of your choice run:

   ```bash
   mvn package